Abhishek6725/Abhishek6725/README.md

 </div>

 # 💫 ABOUT ME :
 Passionate aspiring software engineer with a strong focus on technology and problem-solving.Dedicated to create innovative solutions and staying updated with industry trends.
-Completed secondary education from Kendriya Vidyalaya and now pursuing Graduation in B.tech CSE from Lovely Professional University 🎓
+Completed secondary education from DAV Public School and now pursuing Graduation in B.tech CSE from Lovely Professional University 🎓
 ###